Braham Snyder

 paper | (code forthcoming)

-To improve the deadly triad instability of two standard algorithms, we optimize the rate at which their bootstrapped targets are updated.
-Our best approach to this, TROT, uses residual minimization.
-TROT increases return on almost half of the domains we test, by up to ~3x.
+To lessen the instability of conventional deadly triad algorithms, we optimize the rate at which their bootstrapped targets are updated.
+Our main approach to this target rate optimization (TRO) uses a residual gradient.
+Changing nothing else, TRO increases return on almost half of the domains we test, by up to ~3x.

 Towards Convergent Offline Reinforcement Learning